Wars of the Diadochi: Fourth War of the Diadochi, 307–301 BC

-The struggle over Macedon, 298–285 BC
+The struggle over Macedon, 298–284 BC

 The events of the next decade and a half were centered around various intrigues for control of Macedon itself.
 Cassander died in 298 BC, and his sons, Antipater and Alexander, proved weak kings.
 After quarreling with his older brother, Alexander V called in Demetrius, who had retained control of Cyprus, the Peloponnese, and many of the Aegean islands, and had quickly seized control of Cilicia and Lycia from Cassander's brother, as well as Pyrrhus, the King of Epirus.
 After Pyrrhus had intervened to seize the border region of Ambracia, Demetrius invaded, killed Alexander, and seized control of Macedon for himself (294 BC).
 While Demetrius consolidated his control of mainland Greece, his outlying territories were invaded and captured by Lysimachus (who recovered western Anatolia), Seleucus (who took most of Cilicia), and Ptolemy (who recovered Cyprus, eastern Cilicia, and Lycia).

-Soon, Demetrius was forced from Macedon by a rebellion supported by the alliance of Lysimachus and Pyrrhus, who divided the Kingdom between them, and, leaving Greece to the control of his son, Antigonus Gonatas, Demetrius launched an invasion of the east in 287 BC.
+Soon, Demetrius was forced from Macedon by a rebellion supported by the alliance of Lysimachus and Pyrrhus, who divided the Kingdom between them, and, leaving southern Greece to the control of his son, Antigonus Gonatas, Demetrius launched an invasion of the east in 287 BC.
 Although initially successful, Demetrius was ultimately captured by Seleucus (286 BC), drinking himself to death two years later.

-The struggle of Lysimachus and Seleucus, 285–281 BC

-Although Lysimachus and Pyrrhus had cooperated in driving Antigonus Gonatas from Thessaly and Athens, in the wake of Demetrius's capture they soon fell out, with Lysimachus driving Pyrrhus from his share of Macedon.
+Although Lysimachus and Pyrrhus had cooperated in driving Antigonus Gonatas from Thessaly and Athens, in the wake of Demetrius's capture they soon fell out, with Lysimachus driving Pyrrhus from his share of Macedon in 284 BC.

+The struggle between Lysimachus and Seleucus, 284–281 BC

 Dynastic struggles also rent Egypt, where Ptolemy decided to make his younger son Ptolemy Philadelphus his heir rather than the elder, Ptolemy Ceraunus.
 Ceraunus fled to Seleucus.
 The eldest Ptolemy died peacefully in his bed in 282 BC, and Philadelphus succeeded him.

 In 282 BC Lysimachus had his son Agathocles murdered, possibly at the behest of his second wife, Arsinoe II.
 Agathocles's widow, Lysandra, fled to Seleucus, who after appointing his son Antiochus ruler of his Asian territories, defeated and killed Lysimachus at the Battle of Corupedium in Lydia in 281 BC.
 Seleucus hoped to take control of Lysimachus's European territories, and in 281 BC, soon after arriving in Thrace, he was assassinated by Ptolemy Ceraunus, for reasons that remain unclear.